OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-04.md

 ## 1 Samuel 4:19

 Now Eli’s daughter-in-law, the wife of Phinehas, was pregnant and near the time of delivery.
-When she heard the news that the ark of God had been captured, and that her father-in-law and her husband were dead, she went into labour and gave birth, overcome by her pains.
+When she heard the news that the ark of God had been taken, and that her father-in-law and her husband were dead, she went into labour and gave birth, overcome by her pains.

 ## 1 Samuel 4:20